English

 - The Harlem Renaissance and its Discontents

-- Novels of Jane Austen and the Brontës
+- Jane Austen and The Brontës in Context: Women, Class, Race

 - Women on the Edge